Fannon/mobo-documentation/Modeling/manual.md

 There are a few validation related JSON Schema properties which can be used but are currently not supported by Semantic Forms.
 They are used for internal validation - especially for programmatic imports, though.

+## Continue Learning
+Now that you've learned the basics of mobo, you may continue with:
+* [The tutorial](hardware-tutorial.md) gives a fast overview how it's like to work with mobo
+* An overview about the [project structure](ProjectStructure/)
+* The [Schemas Documentation](../Schemas/) is important for technical reference